-Evaluating actual results compared to the financial model is addressed on this page.
-Issues include presenting actual and forecast results effectively; adjusting for actual results during the construction period; and using economic depreciation to gauge the performance of a project.
-A project finance model becomes obsolete the day after the plant begins operations.
-After you receive historic data, you should prepare new forecasts from the actual results.
-Updating forecasts of a project is more like corporate finance modelling and is the subject of this page.
-If you update capital expenditures and debt draws before the COD, the subjects are more complex and can give rise to difficult issues of circularity.
+I address incorporation of actual results and performance evaluation on this page.
+Issues include presenting actual and forecast results effectively; adjusting for actual results during the operation, construction or development period; using economic depreciation to gauge the performance of a project and adjusting for actual debt financing in a model.
+Once a project is operational or under construction and after you receive actual data, you should either: (1) prepare new forecasts from the actual results; (2) incorporate the actual data (e.g. development costs) in your model; or (3) compare the new forecasts with your original model.
+If you update capital expenditures and debt draws before the COD, the modelling tasks are more complex and can give rise to difficult issues of circularity.
 After COD, the complex issues involves how to measure performance using economic depreciation rather than tax or accounting depreciation.
 You can download power point slides that describe modelling issues with incorporating actual data in project finance models.

 The process of evaluating actual results involves presentation and involves efficiently putting data together.
-In addition there is a bit of forecasting involved.
-I have made a very simple to illustrate this process.
+In addition there may be a bit of forecasting involved.
+I have made a very simple to illustrate this process where you receive actual data on the operation of the project such as revenues and expenses.
 In the screenshot below I use a small piece of a financial model to get started.
 Items in this model will be compared to actual data and the new forecast.

 The next task is to compare the actuals and the forecast.
 The key to do this is to use the magic HISTORIC SWITCH.
 This allows you to compare actuals to forecast and it allows you to update a forecast in an automated manner.
 You can use the AVREAGEIF with the forecast switch and use the historic average to get the forecast.
 You can also apply all sorts of forecasts with regression, exponential smoothing etc. You can also apply conditional formatting to show what is the history and what is the forecast.
 To do this you should use the NEW RULE and USE FORMULA in the conditional formatting.
 This is illustrated in the video below.
 An illustration of the HISTORIC SWITCH and conditional formatting is shown in the screenshot below.